Configure Adaptive Shaping

 - Select Devices > Devices in the horizontal menu bar.

 - Select a hub from the list of devices in the main pane.
-The view changes to Appliance view.
+The view changes to the Appliance view.

 - Select the Configuration tab in the top menu bar.